Boise, Idaho: Transportation

-Public transportation includes a series of bus lines operated by ValleyRide.The construction of the underground public transportation hub (UPT Hub) in Boise in the parking lot site near the intersection of W Main Street and N 8th Street was completed in 2016.
+Public transportation within Boise and to surrounding cities is operated by Valley Regional Transit, also known as ValleyRide.
+It runs bus routes from Main Street Station, an underground hub that opened in 2016 near North 8th Street.
+The city government has proposed the construction of a streetcar line in Downtown Boise several times, most recently in 2017 to connect to the Boise State University campus.
+A commuter rail line between Caldwell in Boise, connecting areas of the Treasure Valley using existing freight tracks, has been proposed by local officials.
+A 2025 study commissioned by the Community Planning Association of Southwest Idaho found that a system with trains every 15 minutes at peak periods and hourly during the day would carry 24,000 daily passengers and cost from $1.5 billion to $2.5 billion to construct.

-Commercial air service is provided at the Boise Airport.
-The terminal was recently renovated to accommodate the growing number of passengers flying in and out of Boise.
-It is served by Allegiant Air, Alaska Airlines, American Airlines, Delta Air Lines, Frontier Airlines, Southwest Airlines, and United Airlines.
+Commercial air service is provided at the Boise Airport, which opened in 1936 and is also used by the Idaho Air National Guard.
+The terminal was renovated in stages between 2001 and 2005 to accommodate the growing number of passengers flying in and out of Boise.
+It is served by Allegiant Air, Alaska Airlines, American Airlines, Avelo Airlines, Delta Air Lines, Frontier Airlines, Southwest Airlines, and United Airlines.
 The airport's east end is home to the National Interagency Fire Center.
-The Gowen Field Air National Guard Base occupies the south side of the field.

 The Seattle–Chicago Amtrak Pioneer passenger train stopped at Boise Union Pacific Depot from June 7, 1977, until May 10, 1997, when it was discontinued.
 A short line railroad (Boise Valley Railroad) serves industries in Boise, connecting with the Union Pacific Railroad in Nampa.